-What is a meatza?
-Well, kind of like a pizza pie but, you know, meatier.
+What is a meatza pie, you ask?
+Well, it’s kind of like a pizza pie but, you know, meatier.

-This “meatza” recipe was inspired by my achieves of vintage recipes!
+This “meatza” recipe was inspired by my archives of vintage recipes.
 I found this gem of a recipe titled “Burger-Pizza” nestled in a 23-page mini cookbook put out by Hunts.
 The cookbook was not marked with a date since it’s technically an ad and not a published book, but it looks to be from the 1950s era with one-liners like “Men, particularly, like its hearty flavor.”

 An Italian meat-pie-of-sorts has been on my list of recipes to make and share for some time.
 I originally became acquainted with the idea of layering ground beef into the makings of a traditional pizza on the short-lived cooking show Nigella.
 The show was hosted by English bombshell Nigella Lawson who had a way with Italian recipes.
 I loved her simple recipes and the way she effortlessly prepared her dishes with such passion!
 Great show, too bad they never aired any more seasons past the first one.